 If you need shelter or a safe place to stay, here are some online resources that could help you find the right place.

-When you fill out the petition, you are telling the judge why you need protection, so include lots of details.
+When you fill out the petition, you are telling the judge why you need protection, so include many details and start with the most recent incident.
 Be as thorough and descriptive as possible.
-Write the exact ways that you were hurt, and the exact words used to threaten you.
+Write the exact ways you were hurt, and the exact words used to threaten you.
 If you were forced to stay somewhere, explain how, where, and for how long.
-Include dates of threats, bruises, weapons, drugs, alcohol, and other details.
+Include dates of threats, injuries, weapons, drugs, alcohol, and other details.
 If the abuser was arrested for abuse or is likely to be released from jail, include this information.

 If you are pregnant and abused, include this information as well.

 While the court will primarily focus on what has happened most recently, they may also consider things that happened in the past.
-If you have a history of violence with the person you want to be protected from, it may be very helpful to give the Court a greater context by listing prior acts of violence, threats, or harassment.
-Each occurrence you give should include an approximate date, what the other party did, and what injuries you suffered.
+If there is a history of violence from the person from whom you are seeking protection, it may be very helpful to explain prior acts of violence, threats, or harassment.
+Each occurrence should include an approximate date, what the other party did, and what injuries you suffered.

-It is important to understand if you do not list something in your petition, you will NOT be able to discuss it with the judge later.
+It is important to understand if you do not list something in your petition, you will NOT be able to discuss it in court.

-If you are in a place that the other party is not aware of and you fear for your safety, you can give the court your address in a separate confidential filing that the other party is not supposed to see.
+If you are in a place that the other party is not aware of and you fear for your safety, you can ask that your address be kept confidential.
+If your request is granted, the other party is not supposed to get information about your address.

-You must ask for what you want the judge to do in writing in your petition.
+You must ask for what you want the judge to do in your petition.
 Depending on the type of injunction, this may include:

-To receive alimony or child support through a domestic violence injunction, you will need to file a Family Law Financial Affidavit, form 12.902(b) or 12.902(c).
-You can find these forms at www.flcourts.org under the Family Law Forms section of the site.
+To receive alimony or child support through a domestic violence injunction, you will need to file a Family Law Financial Affidavit, form 12.902(b), if you earn less than $50,000 per year, or 12.902(c), if you earn $50,000 or more per year.
+You can find these forms at www.flcourts.gov under the Family Law Forms section of the site.
 You should also bring your pay stub and one of the abuser’s pay stubs if you have it.

 To learn about how child support and alimony work, visit our Ending a Marriage page for more information.